davidgama-crypto/xplorers_bundle/docs/schemas.md

         "scoredPoints": {},
         "initState": {},
-        "playerState": { // player state relevant to the game round "shin": 1, // how many seconds left on client's timer when press submit "david": 2
+        "playerState": { // player state relevant to the game round "aslkdj231sd": 1, // how many seconds left on client's timer when press submit "aslkasdaf231sd": 2
         }
       },
     ]